-Controlled Environment Systems, which offers control systems, dehumidifying air handlers, insulated doors and more.
+Controlled Environment Systems, which offers control systems, dehumidifying air handlers, insulated doors, and more.
 (As well as solutions beyond agriculture, like cold storage and clean rooms.)

 Image source: Statista.

-And the number of vegans in the U.S. increased from 1% of the population in 2014 to 6% in 2017.
+And the number of vegans in the US increased from 1% of the population in 2014 to 6% in 2017.

-While in the U.K., the number of vegans increased 62% from 2018 to 2019 -- with 23% of the population planning to be vegetarian, vegan or pescatarian by 2021.
+While in the UK, the number of vegans increased by 62% from 2018 to 2019 — with 23% of the population planning to be vegetarian, vegan, or pescatarian.

 Those numbers may be impressive.

 According to a study by The NPD Group, about 90% of plant-based food consumers aren’t vegetarian or vegan.

-That explains how retail sales of plant-based foods grew 11.4% in the U.S. in 2019 (to $5 billion), compared to only 2.2% growth in the overall U.S. retail food market.
+That explains how retail sales of plant-based foods grew 11.4% in the US in 2019 (to $5 billion), compared to only 2.2% growth in the overall US retail food market.

 One big reason for this popularity boost is that people are looking to improve their health.

-Veganization is also being propelled by grassroots movements.
+Growing demand for vegan food options is also being propelled by grassroots movements.

 Search volume for “Veganuary” spikes every January.

-Those two brands of vegan meat have been served (at least in test markets) at KFC, Burger King, Carl’s Jr., Hardee’s and more.
+Those two brands of vegan meat have been served (at least in test markets) at KFC, Burger King, Carl’s Jr., Hardee’s, and more.

-But they have plenty of competitors -- big and small.
+But they have plenty of competitors — big and small.

-Dairy alternatives are on the rise as well, with global sales expected to rise from $13.02 billion in 2018 to $35.8 billion in 2026.
+Dairy alternatives are on the rise as well, with global sales expected to rise from $22.6 billion in 2020 to $40.6 billion in 2026.

 Growing products in this category include: